jsoncodes/jsoncodes.github.io/_posts/event-sourcing/2018-01-02-basics-of-event-sourcing.md

 ## Read Models and Projections

 An event stream is not always a particularly useful format for read operations so a more useful **read model** can be produced to complement our event-centric **write model**.
-The separation of write and read models is known as **Command Query Responsibility Segregation** (or **CQRS**); this goes beyond the scope of this series however there is a lot of useful content online.
+The separation of write and read models is known as **Command Query Responsibility Segregation** (or **CQRS**); this goes beyond the scope of this series but there is a lot of useful content online.

 Producing a read model can be done using a set of **projections**.
 A projection is a different view or shape of some data; in this case the event stream may be **projected** into some other storage to provide better querying support.